Nakajima quiver varieties in dimension four: Introduction

 \end{thm}

-One of the main consequences of our work are the first steps in understanding the \((2,2)\) case of quiver varieties, the only examples of quiver varieties with divisible dimension vectors that admit projective symplectic resolutions.
-By \cite[Thm.
-1.5]{bellamy_symplectic_2021}, these dimension vectors are all of the form \(\root*=2\root\), where \(\root\in\Sig\) satisfies \(\p(\root)=2\), with the associated quiver varieties being of dimension \(10\).
-Hence we have found all \((2,2)\) dimension vectors.
-We also connect the classification with conical symplectic singularities arising in other areas, such as nilpotent orbit closures, hypertoric varieties, and finite group quotients.
-For the latter case, we answer a question posed in \cite{bellamy_all_2024} regarding the exceptional complex reflection group \(G_4\).
+One of the main consequences of this work are the first steps in understanding the \((2,2)\) case of quiver varieties, the only (see \cite[Thm.
+1.5]{bellamy_symplectic_2021}) quiver varieties with \emph{divisible} dimension vectors that admit projective symplectic resolutions.
+These are all of dimension \(10\) and take the form \(\QV{2\root}\), where \(\root\in\Sig\) satisfies \(\p(\root)=2\), so we have found all \((2,2)\) dimension vectors.

+The classification is also connected with conical symplectic singularities arising in other areas, such as nilpotent orbit closures, hypertoric varieties, and finite group quotients.
+For the last area, we answer a question posed in \cite{bellamy_all_2024} regarding the exceptional complex reflection group \(G_4\).

-\begin{cor} The \(G_4\) quotient singularity cannot be realised as a quiver variety, nor can either of its projective crepant resolutions. \end{cor}
+\begin{cor} The \(G_4\) quotient singularity cannot be realised as a quiver variety, nor can any of its projective symplectic resolutions. \end{cor}

-In the proof of \cref{thm:quivvar} we show that we may count the number of projective symplectic resolutions admitted by each four-dimensional quiver variety, in particular using the secondary arrangement associated with the Namikawa Weyl group.
-We count the number in some cases and establish unexpected conjectures about these numbers for the cases which currently exceed available computational capabilities.
-In particular, we make the claim that every quiver variety with dimension vector in Type \(\II\) admits a unique projective crepant resolution.
+In the proof of \cref{thm:quivvar} and \cref{cor:g4} we count the number of projective symplectic resolutions admitted by our quiver varieties, using the secondary and Coxeter arrangements associated with the Namikawa Weyl group.
+In this way we establish unexpected conjectures about these numbers for the cases which currently exceed available computational capabilities.
+In particular, we make the claim that every quiver variety with dimension vector of Type \(\II\) admits a unique projective symplectic resolution.